Aaron Judge: Draft and minor leagues

 The Yankees drafted Judge in the first round of the 2013 MLB draft with the 32nd overall selection, a pick the team received as compensation after losing Nick Swisher in free agency.
 Judge signed with the Yankees and received a $1.8 million signing bonus.
 He tore a quadriceps femoris muscle while participating in a base running drill, which kept him out of the 2013 season.

 Judge made his professional debut with the Charleston RiverDogs of the Class A South Atlantic League in 2014.
-He had a .333 batting average (6th in the league), .428 on-base percentage (OBP; 3rd), .530 slugging percentage (SLG; 6th), a .958 OPS and hit nine home runs with 45 RBIs in 65 games for Charleston.
-The Yankees promoted him to the Tampa Yankees of the Class A-Advanced Florida State League during the season, where he hit .283 with a .411 OBP (2nd in the league), .442 SLG, eight home runs, and 33 RBIs in 66 games for Tampa.
+He had a .333 batting average (6th in the league), .428 on-base percentage (OBP; 3rd), .530 slugging percentage (SLG; 6th), a .958 on-base plus slugging (OPS) and hit nine home runs with 45 RBIs in 65 games for Charleston.
+The Yankees promoted him to the Tampa Yankees of the Class A-Advanced Florida State League in June, where he hit .283 with a .411 OBP (2nd in the league), .442 SLG, eight home runs, and 33 RBIs in 66 games for Tampa.
+After the season, he played for the Scottsdale Scorpions in the Arizona Fall League, batting .278 with four home runs in 24 games.